ajaxbits/beattheprose/README.md

 ## Hacker, Design, Linux, Empathy

 Hey!
 I'm Alex Jackson.
 I care about _people_ and how they use technology.
+Currently a Technical Rotation Associate at Trend Micro.

 I'm on a journey to safeguard those who need help, enable those without a voice, and make life easier every day.